Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Introduction

-The second condition is a one sided derivative on the positive side, and is mathematically equivalent to conservation of heat.
-The function $y(t)$ acts as an insulating barrier.
+is the one sided derivative on the positive side.
+This second condition is mathematically equivalent to conservation of heat so the function $y(t)$ acts as an insulating barrier.
+Informally, one can see this by taking the time derivative of $\int_{y(t)}p(t, x)\,\md x$ and applying Leibniz integral rule.
+The factor of two in the second line cancels with the heat diffusion factor of one-half.
 The third condition says the insulating barrier has an acceleration proportional to its temperature.
-This is contrasted with the Stefan problem mentioned in Section 1.1 in that the barrier reflects the heat back into the domain rather than absorbing it, and its acceleration is proportional to its temperature as opposed to the velocity being proportional to the heat flux.
+The last condition should be interpreted $\mc{W}_p(\pi_0, p(t, \md x)) \to 0$ as $\to 0$, where $\mc{W}_p$ is the Wasserstein/Kantorovich distance defined in subsection 1.3 and $q > p \geq 1, q \neq 2p$.
+See Remark \ref{remark:initialCondition}.
+(This odd conditions comes from Theorem \ref{W_p_Convergence}).
 The unique solution will be one in which the equalities above hold in the classical sense.
-That is, $p(t, x)$ is a differentiable function in its domain $\{(t, x) : 0 \leq t \leq T , \, x \geq y(t)\},$ which is $C^1$ in time, $C^2$ in space, and where $y \in C^2([0, T], \R).$
+That is, $p(t, x)$ is a differentiable function in its domain $\{(t, x) : 0 \leq t \leq T , \, x \geq y(t)\},$ which is $C^1$ in time, $C^2$ in space, and $y \in C^2([0, T], \R).$